erikbrinkman/principia-plot/README.md

 To Do
 ----

-- Add help to command, point to this page
 - Add example images to plots
 - Take better advantage of class inheritance for general setup, like classing and root behavior
 - Test colors, themes, line-styles, spans